Kyle Moore-Brown

-Kyle Moore-Brown (born February 26, 1971) is a former Arena Football League offensive lineman/defensive lineman for the Albany/Indiana Firebirds and the Colorado Crush.
-He is currently the associate head coach and offensive line coach for the Nebraska Danger of the Indoor Football League (IFL).
-He was the head coach of the Cedar Rapids Titans of the Indoor Football League.
+Kyle Moore-Brown (born February 26, 1971) is a former Arena Football League (AFL) offensive lineman/defensive lineman for the Albany/Indiana Firebirds and the Colorado Crush.
+He is currently the Head coach of the New Mexico Chupacabras of the Indoor Football League (IFL)after serving as the offensive line coach and Associate Head Coach for the Vegas Knight Hawks.
+He was the head coach of the Cedar Rapids Titans of the IFL.

-High school career
+Early life

 While attending Central High School in Newark, New Jersey, Moore-Brown was a standout in football and track.
 In football, he played fullback, was an All-State pick, an All-City pick, and as a senior, he rushed for 1,300 yards, and 17 touchdowns.
 Moore-Brown graduated from Central High School in 1989.

 College career

 Moore-Brown played college football for the University of Kansas Jayhawks.

 Professional career

 Kyle Moore-Brown played for 2 teams in the Arena Football League: the Albany Firebirds (1995–2003), and the Colorado Crush (2004–2008).